 Five Actions You Can Take Now as a Senior Manager to Change the Results of Your Organization

 Introduction The great thing about being a manager is that if you change your direction by one degree, the positive impact on many people over time is dramatic.
 Your challenge is to find those practices and behaviors that improve your results and the results of the organization.
-A colleague (Alan Willett) and I conduct executive leadership workshops …continue reading >
+1. Commitment by involvement for developing achievable goals Do …continue reading >

 Selecting an Appropriate Level of Product Requirements Definition — My Teams Say, “We Don’t Need Requirements, Just Your Money!”